 We do not defer acceptance into the program for the following year.
 If you’re not sure about what you want to do next year, and think Avodah is a serious option, please do apply.
 However, if don’t want to do the program this coming year, please wait to apply until you are ready to participate.
 We’ll be happy to interview you then!

 Let your interviewer know about any special circumstances that will affect your potential participation.
 These might include things such as being out of the country during the matching round, anything that would limit full participation during the year, specific needs or preferences that may pose challenges.
+If there’s something you’re concerned about as you apply, you can always contact Emily at [email protected] to discuss your circumstances.

 Here’s a short summary of the process: